 - Visitors will be required to sign in 15 minutes in advance.

 - Photo ID is required (Driver’s license, local, state or government ID card, Military ID, Passport U.S. Immigration identification including Visas).
 You must be registered as a visitor prior to the visitation date and time.
 You may also contact inmates via mail.
+Correspondence to include pre-postage paid postcards only.
 You must address the correspondence in the following format with proper name and date of birth: John M. Doe, 01-01-11, 860 Camp Road, Cocoa, Florida 32927.

 - If less than 18 years old you MUST be accompanied by a registered parent or legal guardian (with proof of guardianship) at all times.
 The parent or legal guardian will be responsible for the conduct of the child.

 - There will be only 1 child per adult.
 Children will not be allowed to sit on the visitation booth ledge.
 They will sit on the stool provided or will sit on the lap of the adult.
 Children are to be supervised at all times and not to be left unattended in any area at anytime or the adult responsible for the child will be asked to leave and their visitation terminated.

 - Anyone noted as the victim, has a no contact order or an injunction with the inmate will not be allowed to visit.

 - All personal property except your ID will be secured in your vehicle, this includes cell-phones.

 - The Visitation clerk must approve pictures before showing them to inmate.